wcfrobert/fkit/doc/README.md

 * M: [float] (OPTIONAL)
   * list of moment demands for plotting (same length as P)
   * default = None
-* display_unit: str (OPTIONAL)
-  * Whether or not to show units.
-This is purely for visual display and does not change any of the backend calculations.
-Default is "none".
-  * "none": do not append any units
-  * "us": kips, inches, ksi
-  * "metric": N, mm, MPa

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/demo3.png?raw=true" alt="demo" style="width: 60%;" />